Types of Dinosaurs: Discover Dinosaur Families & Groups, With Pictures & Facts

 Ornithopoda

-Ornithopods were a branch of Ornithischian dinosaurs that appeared in the mid Jurassic Period and lived to the end of the Cretaceous Period.
-They had three-toed feet, beaks, and an advanced (for a dinosaur) chewing ability.
+Ornithopods were a branch of Ornithischian dinosaurs that appeared in the mid Jurassic Period and which survived to the end of the Cretaceous Period.
+They had three-toed feet, beaks, and a relatively advanced mouth structure that enabled them to breathe while chewing.

 Parasaurolophus Hadrosaurid